Jump to:

 In the past electromyography/nerve conduction studies (EMG/NCS) and muscle biopsy were used to identify features of denervation and were the mainstay of diagnostic workup.
 However molecular genetic testing has now become the standard tool for diagnosis of SMA.10 It should be considered early in any infant with weakness or hypotonia or patients with symptoms of proximal predominant weakness, reduced or absent reflexes, tongue fasciculations and/or limb tremor (polyminimyoclonus).

-• Genetic testing specifically for homozygous deletion will confirm the disease in 95% of patients.
+• Genetic testing specifically for homozygous deletion or mutation of the survival motor neuron 1 gene (SMN1) on chromosome 5q-13 will confirm the disease in 95% of patients.

-• If testing is still negative, one can consider electrodiagnostic testing, creatine kinase and imaging to assist with diagnosis.
+• If genetic testing is still negative, one can consider electrodiagnostic testing, creatine kinase, and imaging to assist with diagnosis.

 Imaging